yeastrc/proxl-web-app/docs/using/intro.rst

 Get Help
 ---------------------------------
-To view documentation for ProXL, click the (?) icon on the top-right nagivation bar present on all pages.
+To view documentation for proxl, click the (?) icon on the top-right nagivation bar present on all pages.

 .. image:: /images/get-help.png